mathieulemieux/graphkb_cli/README.md

 gkb --version
 ```

-### jq
+### Dependency to jq
-Since many of the CLI functionalities have a dependency to jq, you may want to make sure this program is also accessible in your path.
+Since the CLI have a dependency to jq, make sure this program is also accessible in your path.
 ```
 jq --version
 ```